-1.23.
+- 1.24.
 Based on the objectives set out in the Opinion, this policy option aims at providing clarity on already existing regulation provisions.
-This approach proves to be efficient, especially in the

-- context of cash pooling arrangements and intercompany loans, as these are not necessarily captive specific issues only. - 1.24.
-The possibility to leverage and clarify existing regulatory provisions3 while, where necessary, targeting business model specifities was identified as a good balance for the recommendations to be included in the Opinion, thus accomplishing two main objectives: - Not introducing new requirements - Avoiding introducing recommendations that could have adverse impacts for non-captive undertakings - 1.25.
+This approach proves to be efficient, especially in the context of cash pooling arrangements and intercompany loans, as these are not necessarily captive specific issues only. - 1.25.
+The possibility to leverage and clarify existing regulatory provisions5 while, where necessary, targeting business model specificities was identified as a good balance for the recommendations to be included in the Opinion, thus accomplishing two main objectives: - Not introducing new requirements - Avoiding introducing recommendations that could have adverse impacts for non-captive undertakings. - 1.26.
 As a conclusion, given the explanations provided above, this Policy Option was ranked as the preferred approach, given the objectives set out in the Opinion.

-Policy issue 1: Supervision of intercompany loans and cash pooling agreements (including prudent person principle application considerations)

-Option 1 Option 1.1: Keep status quo

-Costs Consumers No material impact

-Industry Unpredictable and ad-hoc administrative costs, to fulfil evidence request from supervisors in case of unclear application of the Prudent Person principle or SCR calculations implementation.
+Policy issue 1: Supervision of intercompany loans and cash pooling agreements (including prudent person principle application considerations) Option 1 Option 1.1: Keep status quo Costs Consumers No material impact Industry Unpredictable and ad-hoc administrative costs, to fulfil evidence request from supervisors in case of unclear application of the Prudent Person principle or SCR calculations implementation.
 Supervisors Additional costs brought by the need to adapt to very broad practices' environment and need to run targeted supervisory activities in different fashion for each captive undertaking.
-This is especially referred to the analysis of cash pooling agreements and the translation of the contractual provisions into the SCR calculations.

-Other No material impact

-Benefits Consumers No material impact

-Industry No material impact

-Supervisors No material impact

-Other No material impact
+This

-3 E.g. The decision tree provided in the draft Opinion shows more generally how the standard formula differentiates credit risk exposures between the market and counterparty default risk
+5 E.g. The decision tree provided in the draft Opinion shows more generally how the standard formula differentiates credit risk exposures between the market and counterparty default risk.

-Option 1 Option 1.2: Implement ad hoc captive-specific guidance Costs Consumers No material impact Industry Limited to moderate adaptation costs might be needed, but would most likely be offset by economies of scale throughout a more efficient supervisory process and therefore reduced need to provide additional evidence to justify potential divergent approaches Supervisors Limited to moderate adaptation costs might be needed, but would most likely be offset by economies of scale throughout a more efficient supervisory process Other Auditors and outsourced services would need to continuously cross check the guidance against any changes applied to the regulatory framework Benefits Consumers No material impact Industry Reduced need to provide additional evidence to justify potential divergent approaches Supervisors More efficient supervisory process Other Auditors and outsourced services would benefit from additional specific clarity provided for captives' specific business model applicab Option 1.
-3: Provide clarity on already existing regulation provisions as applicable to all types of undertaking, providing further context, where needed, to captives' business model Costs Consumers No material impact Industry Limited to moderate adaptation costs might be needed, but would most likely be offset by economies of scale throughout a more efficient supervisory process and therefore reduced need to provide additional evidence to justify potential divergent approaches Supervisors Limited to moderate adaptation costs might be needed, but would most likely be offset by economies of scale throughout a more efficient supervisory process Other No material impact Benefits Consumers No material impact Industry More efficient supervisory process are likely to reduce the need to provide additional evidence to justify potential divergent approaches.
+Industry Limited to moderate adaptation costs might be needed, but would most likely be offset by economies of scale throughout a more efficient supervisory process and therefore reduced need Costs Consumers No material impact Option 1.
+3: Provide clarity on already existing regulation provisions as applicable to all types of undertaking, providing further context, where needed, to captives' business model Other Auditors and outsourced services would benefit from additional specific clarity provided for captives' specific business model Supervisors More efficient supervisory process Industry Reduced need to provide additional evidence to justify potential divergent approaches Benefits Consumers No material impact Other Auditors and outsourced services would need to continuously cross check the guidance against any changes applied to the regulatory framework Supervisors Limited to moderate adaptation costs might be needed, but would most likely be offset by economies of scale throughout a more efficient supervisory process Industry Limited to moderate adaptation costs might be needed, but would most likely be offset by economies of scale throughout a more efficient supervisory process and therefore reduced need to provide additional evidence to justify potential divergent approaches Costs Consumers No material impact Option 1 2: Implemen t ad hoc captive-specific guidance Other No material impact Supervisors No material impact Industry No material impact Benefits Consumers No material impact Other No material impact is especially referred to the analysis of cash pooling agreements and the translation of the contractual provisions into the SCR calculations.

+to provide additional evidence to justify potential divergent approaches Supervisors Limited to moderate adaptation costs might be needed, but would most likely be offset by economies of scale throughout a more efficient supervisory process Other No material impact Benefits Consumers No material impact Industry More efficient supervisory process are likely to reduce the need to provide additional evidence to justify potential divergent approaches.
 No adverse impacts on non-captive undertakings would also ensure limited impacts on types of undertakings.
 Supervisors More efficient supervisory process Other Auditors and outsourced services would benefit from additional specific clarity provided for captives' specific business model